2022 Auckland mayoral election: Council finances

 Collins is open to discussions around rebalancing the proportions of council income coming from rates, dividends from public assets and central government contributions, and is "proud" that rates only make up half of Auckland's revenue, but is not ruling out rates increases.
 He opposes the sale of strategic assets, including shares in Auckland Airport.

 Lord has pledged to focus on providing core services, promising to be "focused on necessities over niceties", and is adamant that the council can be a much more streamlined and efficient entity.

 Molloy stated that the $1 billion annual spending on wages for council employees needs to be reduced, and proposed removing the middle layer of council administration.
 He planned to limit rates rises to the rate of inflation of council expenses.
 He proposed selling Ports of Auckland and the leasehold estate of the land they operate on, which he claimed would raise $7 billion and $10 billion, respectively, and was open to selling shares in Auckland Airport and Eke Panuku, the council-controlled organisation responsible for urban redevelopment.
 Beck saw future rates rises as "difficult", and supported the sale and movement of the central port.

 Water reform

 The government is proposing a Three Waters reform programme to centralise water management infrastructure between territorial authorities.
 Collins supports the reforms, but notes that Auckland has invested significantly into Watercare Services and has issues around the details of the future governance of assets should the reforms proceed.
 Brown, Lord and Johnston oppose the reforms, with Brown calling the proposed co-governance model for water management "a dumb idea".

 Co-governance

-Co-governance represents a power-sharing arrangement between iwi and elected representatives.
+Co-governance is a power-sharing arrangement between iwi and elected representatives.
 Collins fully supports co-governance.
 Wayne Brown believes it is acceptable in certain cases, such as the Whanganui River and where iwi have a long and strong interest in matters like the maunga (volcanoes).
 Lord opposes co-governance completely.